 Coromandel Hikes You Can’t Miss

 On one hand, The Coromandel has a dreamy coastal side with the famous white cliffs at Cathedral Cove.
 On the other, there’s lush native forest connected with an interesting network of hiking trails.
-You can explore it all on foot, which is great for us backpackers.
+You can explore it all on foot, which is great for us active travellers.

 Discover some of the world’s largest trees, the kauri, which still stands in the peninsula’s forests.
 You can also hike to a waterfall, see remnants of mining and logging history, and, of course, have a stroll on some paradise-like beaches.
 Plus, don’t miss the 15 Coromandel Must-Dos.